adamsissoko/CS470/README.md

 </table>

-<h3>Backend SPA (using Angular, Express, node.js, and MongoDB)</h3>
+<h3>Backend Architecture: AWS, Angular, Node.js, and DynamoDB</h3>
-<p>The backend uses the AWS environment to serve the front end website as well as store data in DynamoDB.
-The data is accessed via Lambda functions through the Amazon API Gateway.
-The entire front end is stored in the Amazon S3 Bucket environment, as shown in the below image.</p>
+<p>The backend infrastructure leverages AWS services to deliver the front-end interface and manage data storage through DynamoDB.
+Lambda functions are employed for data access, interacting with the Amazon API Gateway.
+All front-end assets are securely hosted in an Amazon S3 bucket, as depicted in the accompanying image.</p>

 <table>
     <tr>